Ichaelus/Github-Classifier/Documentation/API.md

 ## Base url

-_Queries with the need of database information are always sent via `GET` to the backend host, which is by default `http://67.209.116.156/ajax.php` (a small but stable database server).
+Queries with the need of database information are always sent via `GET` to the backend host, which is by default `http://67.209.116.156/ajax.php` (a small but stable database server).
 Services can be accessed with the attribute `key`, results can be refined using the additional attribute `filter`, `limit`. `selector` and `table`.
-The server response consists of a JSON object containing a boolean `success` which determines the execution state and `data`, the query result.
+The server response consists of a JSON object containing a Boolean `success` which determines the execution state and `data`, the query result.

-THe backend host can be switched if every occurence of the IP written above is being swapped, but database integrity must be guaranteed._
+The backend host can be switched if every occurrence of the IP written above is being swapped, but database integrity must be guaranteed.

 **Sample-Query:**
 `http://67.209.116.156/ajax.php?key=api:all&table=train&limit=5`